Nashville's Outdoor Fun

 Outdoor Attractions & Activities

-Enjoy the outdoors at the Nashville Zoo at Grassmere, and see over 400 different species including clouded leopards, red pandas, elephants, giraffes, and more.
-Make sure to check out Ice Day at the Zoo happening July 26.
-A day where you can chill out with the animals while enjoying fun activities, free ice cream samples, water slide inflatables, and more.
-Then witness the 55 acres of beautiful splendor at Cheekwood Botanical Garden and Museum of Art.
-This summer they will feature David Rogers' Big Bugs.
-Don't worry, they are not real bugs, but gigantic bugs made of natural materials.
-For this amazing exhibit Cheekwood will offer interactive activities for children and adults.
+Enjoy the outdoors at the Nashville Zoo at Grassmere, and see over 350 different species including clouded leopards, red pandas, giraffes, and more.
+Check out the Zoo from up high with Soaring Eagle which takes you 110 ft. in the air to overlook the African Savannah, Historic Home, Festival Field, and Gibbon Islands.
+Then, witness the 55 acres of beautiful splendor at Cheekwood Estate & Gardens.
+You can always journey to Tennessee's largest petting farm, Lucky Ladd Farms, featuring over 100 friendly animals and exotic livestock.
+This 60-acre farm park offers attractions which appeal to all ages, acres of playgrounds, exciting hands-on animal encounters, pony rides, nature trails, and more to satisfy the whole family.
 Everyone loves miniature golf, and go-karts!
 Grand Old Golf & GoKarts holds three award winning miniature golf courses and an outdoor go-kart track that equals fun for the whole family.
 Cumberland Caverns is open year round, seven days a week with daily scenic walking tours, daytime adventure trips, and overnight spelunking with camping in the cave just 2 hours outside downtown Nashville.
-Lost River Cave & Valley is Kentucky's only underground boat tour just one hour north of Nashville.
+Lost River Cave & Zipline is Kentucky's only underground boat tour just one hour north of Nashville.
 The tour begins with a walk along the river's edge, and then arrive at the massive cave entrance where you will board a boat and glide along the river into enormous cathedral-like passages.

 Have an Adventure